 REMEMBER: A clean wound heals better and faster.

 Keep physical activities to a minimum immediately following surgery.
 If you are considering exercise, throbbing or bleeding may occur.
 If this occurs, you should discontinue exercising.
 Be aware that your normal nourishment intake is reduced.
 Exercise may weaken you.
 If you get light headed, stop exercising.

 IMPORTANT: If you are a woman of childbearing age and are taking oral contraceptives, and are prescribed a multiple day regimen of antibiotic may decrease the effectiveness of your oral contraceptive.
 A second method of birth control is advisable.

 It is our desire that your recovery be as smooth and pleasant as possible.
-Following these instructions will assist you, but if you have questions about your progress, please call the office Seattle Office Phone Number 206-624-0852.
+Following these instructions will assist you, but if you have questions about your progress, please call the office Seattle Premier Oral Surgery Phone Number 206-624-0852.
 We are happy to schedule a post-op visit if needed.